welle108/Moodify/README.md

 # moodify

-Automated playlist creation based on user input
+An Android app designed to return a playlist based on the user's mood